 TRUCK HIT CAR THEN HIT ANOTHER TRUCK

 After our client’s truck tipped over and came to a rest, he unbuckled, got out of his seat, and then pulled himself up to look out the driver’s window.Not seeing anything, he dropped to the bottom (actually the passenger door because his truck was on its side) and reached for his cell phone to call 911 and alert the MN State Patrol.He was only able to speak a few words before his truck was struck in the rear by the other semi traveling eastbound on Highway I90.The other truck driver said he did not see our client’s semi-tractor-trailer before striking it.

 When our semi truck accident lawyer took the deposition of the semi driver, here are a few of the things the truck driver told us about his employer:

-Q. When you were hired or going through the application process with Liberty Hardwoods, did they ask you anything about the drug screening indication on the application?
+Q. When you were hired or going through the application process with [the trucking company], did they ask you anything about the drug screening indication on the application?

 A. No. It was not a problem.

 A. They asked me about it and they said it was no problem.
 It was no big deal.